RabbITCybErSeC/PCAP2ZEEK/README.md

 For Zeek, your settings and additional scripts can be added to the local.zeek file.

 ### Installer:
+Note that the installer is only made for Ubuntu.
 ```
 git clone https://github.com/thehoodbuddha/PCAP2ZEEK.git
 sudo apt-get update && upgrade -y